Everything You Need to Know about Phases of Menstrual Cycle

 What are the 4 phases of menstrual cycle?

-Menstrual cycle is more than just getting periods.
+The menstrual cycle is more than just getting periods.
 It is a complex process based on events either in the ovary (ovarian cycle) or uterus (uterine cycle).
-The ovarian cycle consists of stages like follicular phase, ovulation, and the luteal phase.
+The ovarian cycle consists of stages like the follicular phase, ovulation, and the luteal phase.
 Whereas, the uterine cycle consists of a menstrual stage.

 What is a menstrual phase?